nf-core/website/markdown/events/2022/hackathon-october-2022.md

   > <i class="fas fa-hand-paper"></i> Bingo! <https://nfcore-bingo.web.app/?game=nf-core-hackathon>

 - In addition, we will be running a sock hunt once more!
 There are 11 socks distributed around the gather.town world.
 Take screenshots of as many as you can find!
-- Finally, on Thursday, we will be running a short quiz!
+- Finally, on Wednesday, we will be running a short quiz!

 All social activities are of course optional, but hope to see as many people joining in as possible :tada: